w3f/polkadot-wiki/docs/learn/learn-offenses.md

 ### Slashing

-**Slashing** removes part of a validator’s total stake (own + nominated) and can range from as little as 0.01% or rise to 100%.
-In all instances, slashes are accompanied by a loss of nominators.

-Slashing will happen if a validator misbehaves in the network.
+**Slashing** will happen if a validator misbehaves in the network.
 They and their nominators will get slashed by losing a percentage of their staked
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, from as little as 0.01% up to 100%.

 Any slashed {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will be added to the [Treasury](./archive/learn-treasury.md).
 The rationale for this (rather than burning or distributing